Repairs: who is responsible?

 Which repairs are we responsible for?

-- Looking after the structure and exterior of the building including the foundations, walls, windows, window sills, external doors, roofs, rainwater pipes and gutters, chimney stacks, plaster, floors and stairs
+- Looking after the internal structure and exterior of the building including the foundations, walls, windows, window sills, doors, roofs, rainwater pipes and gutters, chimney stacks, plaster, floors and stairs

 - Repairing structural fittings and fixtures of the building including the internal doors, kitchen units, toilets, sinks, internal joinery, cupboards and fireplaces